Looking for a super fun and simple Valentine’s Day STEM activity to do with your kids??

 Forget about everything else and just build the most beautiful structure you can!

-This is a great way to let imaginations run wild and not worry abut what other’s are doing.
+This is a great way to let imaginations run wild and not worry about what others are doing.

 I actually had fun doing this myself and came up with a triangle design that turned out to be pretty stable.
 It may not be the tallest, but it held 20 gummies before it toppled over!